markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 outside control, manipulation or censorship.

-Reticulum enables the construction of planetary-scale networks, without the need for hierarchichal or beaureucratical structures to control or manage them, while still allowing individuals and communities full sovereignty over their own network segments.
+Reticulum enables the construction of planetary-scale networks, without the need for hierarchichal or beaureucratic structures to control or manage them, while still allowing individuals and communities full sovereignty over their own network segments.

 Reticulum is a complete networking stack, and does not need IP or higher